 Where to stay in Narvik

-We stayed at the Quality Hotel Grand Royal, which I could not recommend more highly.
+But on this trip Dan and I stayed at the Quality Hotel Grand Royal, which I also could not recommend more highly.
 The location downtown is perfect, as it’s close to the town center but also on the side with the train station and cable car, and the staff at reception were probably the friendliest reception staff I’ve met in Norway.
 Check prices and availability here

 And of course the restaurant next door where we had dinner was really great, and there’s also a rooftop restaurant and bar which is supposed to have wonderful views over Narvik.